 Establishing Trust with the BATHE Technique — How AI Can Nurture Alternative Forms of Care

-Numerous studies show that the more a doctor is engaged and present and shows genuine interest and concern, the better patients’ feel about the care they receive.
+Numerous studies show that the more a clinician is engaged and present and shows genuine interest and concern, the better patients’ feel about the care they receive.
 But this inherently requires more qualitative methods.
-With an AI medical scribe, physicians can engage in more connecting, qualitative forms of care without adding any more documentation to their workload.
+With an AI medical scribe, clinician can engage in more connecting, qualitative forms of care without adding any more documentation to their workload.

 Establishing Patient Trust with the BATHE Technique

 We’ve discussed at length how a patients’ perception of the quality of care they receive is directly related to how they feel about the interaction and trust between them and their care provider.
 Numerous studies show that the more a clinician is engaged and present and shows genuine interest and concern, the better patients’ feel about the care they receive, regardless of the actual result of the visit.

 We know that building that rapport and trust is critical to the patient experience, but research also suggests that the most meaningful trust is built within the first few, critical moments of a patient encounter.
 The moment a clinician walks into an exam room, the pressure is on to establish that relationship.